 hurt...." [assist goes to eAdvocate.
 I had forgotten to add this to my initial article]

 TIP #6: MOVING TO ANOTHER STATE

 laws, the best way to find out what laws are applicable in your area is to contact the Sheriff's office in the county you

 want to move to.
 You may have to fill out a "notice of intent to move/ reside" form.
-Another major
+Another major problem is states

 POST RELEASE HOUSING